Street Parties Underway as Ukraine Liberates Key City of Kherson

 While Ukrainian and Western officials have cautioned that the retreat could be the prelude to a deadly Russian ambush, residents in and around the city appear to be savoring the moment after eight long months of occupation.

-Jubilant crowds were filmed welcoming Ukrainian troops as liberators on Friday.
+Jubilant crowds were filmed welcoming Ukrainian troops as liberators on Friday, with triumphant locals seen lifting soldiers into the air as onlookers wept tears of joy.
 Lawmaker Inna Sovsun shared a video purporting to show children handing flowers to troops as residents sang the national anthem while the Ukrainian flag was raised.

-Soldiers also embraced and took photographs as the Ukrainian flag was raised outside the General Directorate of the National Police building in Kherson, according to local reports.
+Soldiers also embraced and took photographs as the Ukrainian flag was raised outside the main police building in Kherson, according to local reports.
 Another moving clip shared online appears to show a Ukrainian girl playing the national anthem on a violin as friendly forces liberated her town in the Kherson region.

+In a Facebook post Friday, Ukraine’s defense intelligence agency proclaimed Kherson back under Kyiv’s control and encouraged any Russian soldiers remaining in the area to give themselves up.
+“Your commanders urge you to dress in civilian clothes and try to escape from Kherson on your own.
+Obviously you can't do this,” the post read.
+“You have only one chance to avoid death—to surrender immediately.”

 Earlier on Friday, Ukrainian Foreign Minister Dmytro Kuleba hailed the Russian withdrawal by sharing a clip apparently showing residents outside the city tearing down a Russian propaganda billboard. “‘Russia is forever here,’ said a poster in Bilozerka near Kherson,” Kuleba captioned the clip.
 “Well, not really!”
 He added that “Ukraine is gaining another important victory right now and proves that whatever Russia says or does, Ukraine will win.”